swharden/code-notes/Csharp/path-walk.md

 # How to Walk a Directory Tree

+Note: Windows-indexed filesystem searching can be performed extremely fast by directly querying the Windows Search database.
+See [winsearch.md](winsearch.md) for details.

 ## Recursively Get all File Paths in a Folder
 ```cs
 string[] filePaths = Directory.GetFiles(localFolderPath, "*", SearchOption.AllDirectories);